Orcas Year 3 and 4

 Please use the door at the main entrance of school.

 P.E Days - Tuesday and Thursday (plain black shorts or joggers, plain white T shirt, school jumper or cardigan, sensible trainers)

 We are the outstanding ORCAS!

-Our class teacher is Mrs Ellison and we also have Miss Hegarty and Miss O'Neill who help us with our learning every day.
+Mrs Ellison is our class teacher.
+We also have Miss Hegarty and Miss Hewitt who help us with our learning every day.
 We are proud to be a team and work together to learn.
-We work our hardest every day to achieve our our highest standards.
+We work our hardest every day to achieve our highest standards.
 Our fun and engaging curriculum lets us improve our Maths, English and Reading but also to find the geographers, historians, artists, designers, musicians and scientists in ourselves.
 Our school motto is “Happiness and High Standards” and we look forward to working together with parents to make sure that every single one of our children leaves us as a happy, well rounded, hardworking individual who strives to do their best in everything they do.
 Thank you for your amazing support to ensure learning can continue at home as well as at school.

 Our projects this year: Gods and Mortals, Traders and Raiders, Road Trip USA, Mighty Metals, and Misty Mountain, Winding River.